plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/validation_implementation.md

 ## Overview

 The Funding Rate Validation system has been implemented to ensure the accuracy of funding rate predictions and calculations.
-This system allows the DuskNetAI to track, compare, and analyze the accuracy of predicted funding rates against actual funding payments received.
+This system allows the CyberDeltaEngine to track, compare, and analyze the accuracy of predicted funding rates against actual funding payments received.

 ## Implementation Details